Renogy and Victron RV solar panels side by side comparison

 Is Renogy or Victron better for RV solar panels?

-Renogy 200W panels offer best value with 21% cell efficiency and proven reliability, delivering 95% or more of rated output in real conditions.
-Victron is the premium choice with 22% cell efficiency, superior build quality, and exceptional low light performance.
-Choose Renogy for budget conscious installations or Victron for maximum quality and full time RV use.
+Renogy 200W panels offer strong value with 21% cell efficiency and proven reliability, delivering 95% or more of rated output in real conditions.
+Victron is the premium choice with 22% cell efficiency, superior build quality, and solid low light performance.
+Renogy suits value focused installations; Victron suits full time RV use where build quality matters more than upfront price.
 Check current prices as they fluctuate.

 Is Victron solar worth the extra cost over Renogy?